skylantix/Website/src/content/_index.md

 {{< feature
     title="Transparent & Accountable"
     description="We believe in transparency and accountability.
 After admin wages, profits are split 50/50: reinvestment in infrastructure and support for the open-source community.
-The first 50 members get extraordinary perks when we reach viability.
+The first 50 members get extraordinary perks when we reach 1,200 members: annual subscribers get free service for life, monthly subscribers get permanent 50% off.
 We don't just talk about ethics—we encode them into how we operate." badge="Radical Transparency"
     badgeColor="#7c3aed"
     image="/images/skylantix_clouds_3.png"